 Long-Term Global Economic Outlook: We expect real economic growth in developed economies to continue to moderate over the next decade, as it has for the last 30 years.
 This is due to the limited growth of the developed labor force, which is constrained by domestic demographics.
 An assumption of no significant offset from improved productivity growth is an additional constraint on growth.
 Inflation in Developed Markets is also anticipated to moderate over the next 10 years, relative to the elevated rates of inflation observed in 2021 and 2022.
 Nevertheless, inflation is expected to be somewhat higher than in the period following the Global Financial Crisis (GFC) of 2008 and prior to the COVID-induced recession of 2020.
-We expect long-run real economic growth and inflation in Emerging Markets to advance at higher annualized rates than in Developed Markets.
-Younger populations and higher rates of return on capital in Emerging Markets are driving higher rates of nominal economic output compared to Developed Markets.
+We expect long-run real economic growth and inflation in Emerging Markets to advance at higher rates of nominal economic output compared to Developed Markets.
 While our baseline long-term inflation expectations assume a reversion to longer-term trends, the nearer-term outlook for inflation is highly uncertain.
 The four-decade trend in falling US inflation has at least temporarily paused, with US inflation rising to 7.0% in 2021 and 6.5% in 2022.
-While an extreme scenario of extended 1970s-style, double-digit inflation appears unlikely, the potential for a sustained period of average inflation well above central bank targets, as it still stands today at 3.7%, is a non-trivial risk for investors.
+While an extreme scenario of extended 1970s-style, double-digit inflation appears unlikely, the potential for a sustained period of average inflation well above central bank targets, as it still stands today at 3.1%, is a non-trivial risk for investors.
 We cover these issues at length in two related white papers1.